hydro-informatics/hydro-informatics.github.io/pages/get-started/install-telemac.md

 folder: get-started
 ---

-{% include requirements.html content="This tutorial guides through the installation of [*open TELEMAC-MASCARET*](http://www.opentelemac.org/) on [Debian Linux](https://www.debian.org/).
-Because TELEMAC-MASCARET has some very specific dependencies and running numerical models may occupy all available system capacities, it is highly recommended to install the program on a Virtual Machine (VM).
-Read more on the [Virtual Machines (VMs)](vm.html) page for installing Debian Linux on a Virtual Machine.
-Make sure to be able to use the [GNOME *Terminal*](vm.html#terminal)." %}
+{% include requirements.html content="This tutorial guides through the installation of [*open TELEMAC-MASCARET*](http://www.opentelemac.org/) on [Debian Linux](https://www.debian.org/)." %}

+## Preface

+* Installing TELEMAC on a [Virtual Machine (VM)](vm.html) is useful for getting started with TELEMAC and its sample cases, but not recommended for running a real-world numerical model.
+* Make sure to be able to use the [GNOME *Terminal*](vm.html#terminal).
+* This tutorial refers to the software package *open TELEMAC-MASCARET* as *TELEMAC* because *MASCARET* is a one-dimensional (1D) model and the numerical simulation schemes on this website focus on two-dimensional (2D) and three-dimensional (3D) modelling.

 {% include note.html content="This page only guides through the installation of TELEMAC.
 A tutorial page for running a hydro-morphodynamic model with TELEMAC is under construction." %}

 ## Install mandatory Prerequisites (Part 1)

-Working with *open TELEMAC-MASCARET* requires some software for downloading source files, compiling, and running the program.
-In the following, we only refer to the software as *TELEMAC* because *MASCARET* is a one-dimensional (1D) model and the here presented numerical simulation schemes focus on two-dimensional (2D) and three-dimensional (3D) modelling.
+Working with *TELEMAC* requires some software for downloading source files, compiling, and running the program.
+The mandatory software prerequisites for installing *TELEMAC* on [Debian Linux](https://www.debian.org/) are:

-Mandatory prerequisites are:
 * *Python* (use *Python3* in the latest releases)
 * *Subversion (svn)*
 * GNU Fortran 95 compiler (*gfortran*)

 {% include tip.html content="Superuser (`sudo`) rights are required for many actions described in this workflow.
-Read more about how to set up and grant `sudo` rights for your user account on Debian Linux in the [tutorial for setting up Debian on a VM](vm.html#users)." %}
+Read more about how to set up and grant `sudo` rights for a user account on *Debian Linux* in the [tutorial for setting up *Debian* on a VM](vm.html#users)." %}

 ### Python3